- Our Curriculum

 This area of learning involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
-Through careful planning in topics such as ‘Where in the World is..?’ children are able to explore some of these ideas in depth, asking and answering their own questions about the world around us.
+Planing in the Moment allows children opportunities to explore ideas they are interested in depth, asking and answering their own questions about the world around us.

 We offer children opportunities to explore and observe the environment, living things and objects which are of interest and importance to them.
 We offer open-ended questions such “How can we..?” and “What would happen if…?” to develop encourage and develop children’s natural curiosities, allowing them to find the answers for themselves.
 We are committed to giving children first-hand experiences to observe, predict, make decisions and discuss.